jacklarmany/jacklarmany/README.md

 ## 🛠 Tools:
 - **PhpStorm**: IDE for PHP development with advanced features.
-- **VS Code**: Versatile code editor with extensive language support.
+- **VS Code**: Code editor with extensive support for many programming languages..
 - **Postman**: Tool for testing and documenting APIs.